phpqa/phpqa.github.io/_posts/2017-06-18-about-composer-and-phars.md

 Cause yes, as [Stephan Hochdörfer](https://twitter.com/shochdoerfer) mentioned, we [do have a problem](https://blog.bitexpert.de/blog/solving-the-require-dev-problem/).

-I certainly would love to add more secure instructions on how to download your PHARs and tools in a verifiable way.
+I certainly would love to add more secure instructions on how to download PHARs and packages in a verifiable way.

 Let the era of a lovechild between [Composer](https://getcomposer.org/) and [PHIVE]((https://phar.io/)) begin!